bjt-user/Linux/webcams.md

 #### cheese

+Usually webcams can be tested with `cheese`.\
+But how to debug cheese errors?

 This internal webcam used to work with cheese:
 ```
 Bus 002 Device 002: ID 04f2:b469 Chicony Electronics Co., Ltd HD WebCam